frederic-perez/AmE-dictionary/data/idioms.md

 __honey-do list__ :two: A list or collection of tasks or jobs one has been requested to perform or undertake, especially household duties or jobs, given to a person by their spouse or romantic partner.
 __honey-mouthed__ :two: Smooth, soothing, and sweet in voice, especially in a persuasive or seductive manner or intent.
 __honeymoon phase__ The short amount of time at the beginning of a new relationship, activity, or pursuit when everything goes well and seems to be free of problems.
+__honor (someone) for (something)__ To praise or celebrate someone for a particular act or thing.
 __honorable mention__ A recognition or citation of merit given to a contestant, exhibition, entry, etc., in a competition despite that person or thing not being awarded a prize or top honor.
 __hoo-ha__
 __hoof it__ _informal_ To walk. _If nobody gives us a ride, we’ll have to hoof it._ _She hoofed it home from the dance in her high-heeled shoes._
 __hoofing__ Walking.
 __hook, line, and sinker__ Completely and unquestioningly. _The moment I met my wife, I fell for her hook, line, and sinker._
 __hooked on (someone or something)__ :two: __1__ _slang_ Addicted to a particular substance or activity.
+__hoosegow__ _slang_ Jail.
+The term is an English phonetic approximation of the Spanish word _juzgado_, meaning “courtroom” or “tribunal.” _A new sheriff arrived into town, and before long the hoosegow was overrun with criminals._
 __hoot__ __1__ _v intr_ To laugh loudly. _The audience screamed and hooted with their appreciation._
 __hootered__ :dart: _slang_ Drunk. _Do you remember last night at the bar at all?
 You were really hootered._
 __hoover up__ _The data was collected by hoovering up content off the internet._